Thursday, 1 August 2013

 The vents in the front wings were intended to reduce build up of air pressure and front end lift at speed.
 The rear bumper featured a cut out for the centre exit exhaust as well as vents from the wheel arches.
 The side skirts were slightly different from the yellow car and the GT wing was removed in favour of a smaller lip spoiler.

 To cope with the extra power the car was fitted with a 4-pot brake conversion which used 314mm ventilated discs.
 The car also had a hub conversion to use 5 PCD 17" x 7 wheels and 215/40/17 tyres.
 The car had a wider stance of +50mm at the front and +60mm at the rear, hence the enlarged arches.
-For handling improvements there was additional chassis bracing and upgraded monotube dampers.
+For handling improvements there was additional ladder chassis bracing and upgraded monotube dampers.

 With the imminent arrival of the 3rd generation NC model in 2005, the MPS model never made it to production.
 It was a useful marketing exercise to gauge reaction to a performance model, and likely informed the development of the Mazdaspeed turbo model which appeared shortly afterwards.
 The unique exterior looks of the MPS concept lived on after Japanese tuning company D-Technique adapted it into their TD-1001R conversion.